srikavin/Quest-for-Success/technical_readme.md

 ## UI System

 The user interface of the game utilizes Scene2D.
 All interfaces are defined in code.
 Styling (called skins) are loaded from the assets folder during start up.
+Multiple systems have different Stages that they render to, allowing for decoupled UI.

 ## Animations

 Animations are made within Asesprite, and are exported into a JSON format, which is then parsed to load animations from a spritesheet.
-This along with Asesprite automation allowed for faster prototyping.
+This along with Asesprite automation allows for faster prototyping when developing new features.

 ## Minigame System

 The minigame system was designed to be extensible.
 New minigames are just a matter of extending the Minigame abstract class and implementing the required methods.

 Dialogue minigames are entirely scripted.
-They were implemented entirely separate of the game before being included.
+They were implemented separately of the game before being included.
 This was possible due to the use of Kotlin blocking coroutines to create an seamless API surface to use.
-Dialogue coroutines are run in a coroutine and communicate through a series of Packets with the main thread.
+Dialogue coroutines are run in a coroutine and communicate through a series of Packets with the main thread using a Channel.